yanconglin/Deep-Hough-Transform-Line-Priors/README.md

  From left to right:  Ground Truth, Predictions, Input features with noise, and HTIHT features.

- The added line prior is able to localize line cadidates from the noisy input.
+ The added line priors are able to localize line cadidates from the noisy input.

 ## Main Contribution: the HT-IHT Module
  <img src="ht-lcnn/figs/htiht.png" width="600">